wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/faq/activating-magento-vault.md

 - Increases conversion

 ## Activating Magento Vault
-To activate Magento Vault in your Magento back end, you must first enable [recurring payments](/tools/recurring-payments/) in your MultiSafepay Control.
+To activate Magento Vault in your Magento back end, you must first enable [recurring payments](/tools/recurring-payments/) in your MultiSafepay account.

 For more information, see: